impostorsguides/impostorsguides.github.io/rbenv/part-2/2-u-content.md

  - The result is the portion of the string from the third character onwards.
 ```

 We can verify this with an experiment.
-I paste the following function in my `bash` terminal:
+I paste the following function in my Bash terminal:

 ```
 foo() {